Influenza Activity Surveillance 2019

 For more national data: National Notifiable Diseases Surveillance System

-Respiratory presentations to NSW emergency departments were at the upper end of the usual range for this time of year.
+Respiratory presentations to NSW emergency departments increased and remained high in most districts, but were within the usual range for influenza seasons overall.

 For more information: NSW Health – Infectious Diseases Alert

 Week ending 9 June 2019